-TAA, a non-profit trade association comprised of allied managers, and service landlords. representatives of the Texas rental housing industry, has been serving that industry for more than 50 Its members operate in five of the largest cities in the nation: Dallas, Houston, Austin.
-San Antonio, and El Paso.
-Accordingly, TAA has daily experience dealing with housing discrimination rules and regulations, and as part of its mission to foster industry stability and better serve the housing needs of Texas residents, TAA educates its members on fair housing laws.
+Texas Apartment Association ("TAA"), a nonprofit, statewide trade association comprised of managers, allied landlords. and representatives of the Texas rental housing industry. has been serving that industry for more than 50 vears.
+Its members operate throughout the State of Texas, including six of the largest cities in the nation: Dallas, Houston, Austin, San Antonio, Fort Worth, and El Paso.
+Accordingly, TAA has daily experience dealing with housing discrimination rules and regulations, and as part of its mission to foster industry stability and better serve the housing needs of Texas residents.
+TAA educates its members on fair housing laws.

 The Fair Housing Act prohibits discrimination in housing.
 42 U.S.C. § 3604.
-TAA strongly supports the Act's goal of eliminating intentional discrimination in housing, and likewise strongly opposes the disparate treatment of individuals.
-The issue raised in this case, however, is whether the Act is also designed to prohibit facially neutral, non-
+TAA strongly supports the Act's goal of eliminating intentional discrimination in housing.
+The issue raised in this case, however, is whether the Act is also designed to prohibit facially neutral, non-discriminatory conduct that has a disparate impact on members of a protected class.